 Lyons had excellent control and a talent for inducing ground balls.
 He led the league in innings pitched twice during his career, in 1927 and 1930.
 He also led the league in complete games during those two seasons.
 In 1927, he no-hit the Red Sox in just one hour, seven minutes.

-Lyons had outstanding longevity in the sport, pitching actively for 21 years and taking an additional three years away from baseball to fight in World War 2 during his age 42-44 seasons.
+Lyons had outstanding longevity in the sport.
+He pitched actively for 21 years.
+He then took an additional three years away from baseball to fight in World War 2 during his age 42-44 seasons.
 His longevity came, in part, from his ability to reinvent himself.
 As a 22-year-old rookie fireballer, Lyons relied on overpowering hitters; however, as his career progressed, he began changing speeds more and using pitches with more movement.

 His dedication to the White Sox organization was evident in his decision to stay with the team through thick and thin, even during challenging periods.
 Although team success in terms of championships eluded Lyons during his playing days, his impact as a reliable and respected pitcher was immeasurable.
 Lyons also served as manager for three seasons, and later as a scout for the organization.

-Ted Lyons was inducted into the Baseball Hall of Fame on January 28, 1955.
+Ted Lyons entered the Baseball Hall of Fame in 1955.

 The Goudey set is a classic on its own, but this Ted Lyons White Sox card is incredible even by Goudey standards.
 The card shows Lyons in mid-windup.
 The detailed stitching and panels of his uniform stand out, along the dark “Chicago” name on his jersey, as he stares directly at the viewer with his steely-blue eyes.
 Who wouldn’t be afraid to stand in the box against him?
 Expect to pay around $200-$400 for a mid-grade version.